Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Results and Discussion of Neutrino Cross-Sections

 where $W_{S}$ and $W_{A}$ are the scattering and absorption probabilities.

-We make further assumptions that only the absorption process makes a dominant contribution to the neutrino momentum transport.
-This is because the magnetic contribution to the scattering cross-section is small.
+We make the further assumption that only the absorption process makes a dominant contribution to the neutrino momentum transport.
+When the $I_{coll}$ in Eq.~(\ref{IcollA}) is integrated over $\vk$, the term proportional to $W_S$, which represents the contribution from the scattering, becomes zero, {\it i.e.} this part does not change the number of emitted neutrinos.
+The scattering process enhances the asymmetry, but the magnetic field contribution to the scattering cross-section is small.
+Hence, the approximation of ignoring the scattering process may slightly underestimate the asymmetry, but does not significantly change the estimated effect.